-Too, when Ananias and Sapphira, his wife, made their contribution, and failed to give as they should, by their actions they lied to the Holy Spirit and to God Acts 5:1-11).
+Too, when Ananias and Sapphira, his wife, made their contribution, and failed to give as they should, by their actions they lied to the Holy Spirit and to God (Acts 5:1-11).
 Many members of the church in this day in time are just as guilty of lying to God in the same way Lord's day after Lord's day without even realiz-ing it.
 By our actions when we give we are saying, "We have been prospered so much."
+And when we do we have been prospered so much."
 And when we do not give as we should we are lying by action.
 Now, can you imagine our being guilty of lying and stealing in the service of God, and then expect the Lord in the day of Judgment to say to us, "Well done thou good and faithful servant."
-The apostle Paul says, "Be not deceived; God is not mocked . . ."
+The apostle Paul says, "Be not deceived; God is not mocked ."
 (Gal.
 6:7).
-We had better stop and consider.
+We had better stop and consider better stop and consider.

--514 Oakshire Ave., Modesto, Calif.
-95315
+---514 Oakshire Ave., Modesto, Calif.
+95315 (to be continued)

-THE TEACHING QUESTION (No. 4) -
+THE TEACHING QUESTION (No. 4) ---

-"Faithful men who shall be able to teach others also. also."
+also."
+"Faithful men who shall be able to teach others also."
 Let us remember now that when God in His wisdom decided to save mankind and that it would take a supreme sacrifice of someone upon the cross, He sent His only begotten son to die upon the cross, not His daughter.
 He sent His Son.
 John the Baptist was a man, not a woman.
 Jesus Christ was a man, not a woman.
 The twelve Apostles were all men.
 The seventy that the Saviour sent out, and the other seventy, were all men.
 Not a woman in the bunch.
 The elders and the deacons and the evangelists were all men, not a woman in the bunch.
-God placed the responsibility of the public work of the church on the shoulders of the men, not upon the shoulders of the women.
-Yes sir, he placed that responsibility upon the shoulders of the men.
+God placed the responsibility of the public work of the church on the shoulders of the men, not that responsibility upon the shoulders of the men.

 But, notice, now, let us find an assembly of sinners and see how they are to be taught under the new dispensation.
 Well, over in the 2nd chapter of Acts we have just such an assembly; a people who had never heard of the gospel of Christ, and certainly they had never obeyed it.
 How were they taught?
 Peter stood up with the eleven, and lifted up his voice and spake to those people and preached that sermon unto them which converted 3,000 of them that day.
 Again the 17th chapter of the Acts of the Apostles, verse 22, the Apostle Paul stood in the midst of Mars Hill and preached to the undivided assembly.
+One man teaching the entire undivided assembly.
 Now that is how sinners were taught.

 Well, let's try again.
 Let's try an assembly of Christians.
-In Acts 20:7, "And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them, ready to depart on the morrow; and continued his speech until midnight.'
+In Acts 20:7, "And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them, ready to depart on the morrow; and continued his speech until midnight."
 Here we have a congregation of Christians so far as we know.
 The disciples came together to break bread and a man preached to them.
 One, at least, at the time, speaking to the undivided assembly.
 That is where they are all Christians.
+Well, let us see if we can find a mixed assembly,